Frontier Living, 1880’s - Cover

 Pa had saved enough money to buy what we needed, and the five head of cattle were all he and I could handle as we traveled the 800 miles to get here.

 I came down from the hills and looked toward where Pa was plowing a vegetable garden patch.
 The team was down, sprawled out, shot dead, and Pa was lying on the ground.
-I looked and could see three men high-tailing it toward the woods on the opposite side of the valley.
+I looked and could see three men high tailing it toward the woods on the opposite side of the valley.
 I studied the riders to lock them into my mind.
 I studied the last man riding a light-colored horse.

 I recognized the horse and man as the rancher who had threatened us about taking up the valley.
 He was a rancher, Weatherly, who held rangeland on the other side of the hills.
 It was too far from where I was located for the gun I carried to be effective.
 I hadn’t heard that many shots—only three.
-They must have rode up to Pa, shot him, and then both horses, but I couldn’t tell.
+They must have rode up to Pa, shot him, and then killed both horses, but I couldn’t tell.

-Maybe they didn’t know enough that I was included in the family.
+Maybe they didn’t know that I was included in the family.
 I had never met Weatherly personally, but I was out when he approached Pa with his threats.
 He may have known about Ma, though, and she may have not come out to meet him.
 He didn’t worry about killing Pa, just killing out of hand and riding off.
 Pa had been no danger to anyone today because he wasn’t armed.

 I stopped long enough to put Pa on my horse and led it to the cabin.
 I found Ma lying on the floor under the window.
 She was gasping for breath, clutching her chest.
 “Matt, I think I saw that Rancher, and I think it was the one who was upset we bought this land.
 The man from the other side of the hills, I’m sure it was the same horse he rode.
-Pain hit me when I saw our horses go down, anyway, and I guess I felt it was the end of me.
+Pain hit when I saw our horses go down, anyway, and I guess I felt it was the end of me.

 “You pack up and get out of here, or they will kill you too.
-Please don’t bother with Pa and me, and someone will bury us.
+Please don’t bother with Pa and me, someone will find and bury us.
 You become a good man and don’t try to get even.
 You’re too young now to go after them.
 You’ll be just getting killed yourself.”

 I stayed holding Ma, and she lasted about two hours before she shuddered and lay still.
 I didn’t go out and stir around at all.
 I watered my horse when it was dark and got the other one out of the shed.
 I put Pa’s saddle on his.
 I wrapped my Pa and Ma in blankets, loaded them, and headed for where I could easily dig alone now in the lantern light.
 Ma and Pa went into the earth with a prayer over them.